chinapedia/wikipedia.abstract.en/Page/Geography_of_Cambodia.md

 Hydrology

-Mekong_floating_homes.jpg Drainage_Cambodia.jpgs]] Mekong_tributary_Cambodia.jpg]] The Mekong River and its tributaries comprise one of the largest river systems in the world.[70]
+s]] ]] The Mekong River and its tributaries comprise one of the largest river systems in the world.[70]
 The central Tonle Sap, the _Great Lake_ has several input rivers, the most important being the Tonle Sap River, which contributes 62% of the total water supply during the rainy season.
 Direct rainfall on the lake and the other rivers in the sub-basin contribute the remaining 38%.
 Major rivers are the Sen river, Sreng River, Stung Pouthisat River, Sisophon River, Mongkol Borei River, and Sangkae River.[71][72]

 Smaller rivers in the southeast, the Cardamom Mountains and Elephant Range form separate drainage divides.
 To the east the rivers flow into the Tonle Sap, as in the south-west rivers flow into the Gulf of Thailand.
 Toward the southern slopes of the Elephant Mountains, small rivers flow south-eastward on the eastern side of the divide.